FOOD FOR DAILY USE

 If you cannot get organically grown or they are too costly, commercially grown vegetables are okay.

 No Salads.
 We know this goes against the beliefs of many other health authorities.
 Raw vegetables are not recommended because the body cannot extract much nutrition from raw vegetables.
+Occasionally, a little is okay, but not more.
 For details, read Raw Foods.

 No sprouts.
 Sprouts contain a toxin to keep animals from eating the young plants.
 As a result, they are best avoided.

 Other vegetables.
-Eat mainly the preferred vegetables listed above.
+Eat almost exclusively the preferred vegetables listed below.
 Do not eat a lot of any other vegetables, including greens.
 They do not provide enough of the chemicals needed for development.
 It is fine to just eat the preferred vegetables listed below.

 Pureeing.
 You may puree vegetables after cooking them to make it easier to eat 2-3 cups of them.
 To do this, after cooking vegetables, pour off the water you cooked them in so you can drink it.
 Then, to puree the vegetables, use an electric hand blender.
 It looks like a stick with a cord at one end and a blade at the other end.